vmallet/ida-plugins/README.md

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.

-* [IDA ARM](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
+* [ida-arm-system-highlight](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
 This is useful for locating specific low-level pieces of code (setting up the MMU, caches, fault handlers, etc.).

 * [IDA Batch Decompile](https://github.com/tintinweb/ida-batch_decompile): IDA Batch Decompile is a plugin for Hex-Ray's IDA Pro that adds the ability to batch decompile multiple files and their imports with additional annotations (xref, stack var size) to the pseudocode .c file

+* [ida bitfields](https://github.com/JustasMasiulis/ida_bitfields): A simple IDA Pro plugin to make bitfields and bitflags in them easier to reason about.

 * [IDA BPF Processor](https://github.com/bnbdr/ida-bpf-processor): BPF Bytecode Processor for IDA (python).
 Supports the old BPF bytecode only (no eBPF).

 * [IDABuddy](https://github.com/tmr232/IDABuddy): IDABuddy is a reverse-engineer's best friend.
 Designed to be everything Clippy the Office Assistant was, and more!

-* [IDA C#](https://blog.karatos.in/a?ID=01000-69f2f124-560e-47a5-bb0c-93052d9763af): Scripting IDA with C#, download [here](https://files.cnblogs.com/nnhy/IDACSharp_20100605143116.rar)
+* [IDA C#](https://blog.karatos.in/a?ID=01000-69f2f124-560e-47a5-bb0c-93052d9763af): Scripting IDA with C#, download [here](https://files.cnblogs.com/nnhy/IDACSharp_20100605143116.rar).
+(All in Chinese).

 * [ida-climacros](https://github.com/0xeb/ida-climacros): `ida-climacros` is a productivity plugin that allows you to define macros that will be expanded when interfacing with IDA's command line interpreter (in the output window).